 Maine Lit Fest Event - Day 3

-Visiting writers and graphic novelists, Lynda Barry, Sharon De La Cruz, Robert Gipe, and Yao Xiao, will offer free workshops to the public.
+Visiting writers and graphic novelists, Lynda Barry, Sharon De La Cruz, Robert Gipe, and Yao Xiao, will offer free workshops, answer questions, and read from their work.
+Books will be sold throughout the day by Oliver & Friends Bookshop.
+A free preview of Post Pardon: The Opera will occur at 7:30 PM at the Gordon Center.

 This workshop is intended to create a sustainable writing practice for anyone at any level who is interested in writing, but has had a hard time figuring out how to do it.
 It’s based on using a common but extraordinary sort of memory almost everyone has- the instant kind that ‘floods’ you when a certain smell or a song triggers a vivid image of a certain place-in-time.
 It’s the kind of memory that is unwilled and vivid, something that feels somehow on-going and plastic, a living place where a story is happening.
 Participants will learn an easy method to create the circumstances for these kinds of images to come to us and Barry will demonstrate how to set them down quickly in writing.
 Participants will start by using autobiographical memory, and then begin to apply it to writing fiction.